qwaneu/qwaneu.github.io/_drafts/legacy-devops-strategy.md

 ### Ad Men & Vendors

 > For all our secular rationalism and technological advances, potential for surrender to the charms of magical thinking remains embedded in the human psyche, awaiting only the advertiser to awaken it.
 — Tim Wu, The Attention Merchants

 This made me think about the ultimate Ad Men from the 80s - Amazing Discoveries.
-And lo and behold, there is video evidence of it.
+And lo and behold, [there is video evidence of it](https://www.youtube.com/watch?v=-lxXqWF5ra0).
 This is so over the top, no-one I knew bought anything from it, but one level away there were people who had gotten things from it.

 The episode I found on YouTube is about car polish.
 It is magical, and makes your car shiny!
 It's amaazing Mike!
 Note the comments of people who bought it and found it lacking.

 When I'd apply Wardley mapping to polishing a car, not owning one would be an option, so you don't have to think about it.
 We delegate it to people who are specialists and do a much better job than we ever could.
 If you do it yourself, getting the basics right comes first.
 Then you maybe can do experiments.
 And basic can be very basic, as in use a soft spunge.
-I once had a (software) client who polished his brand new car with a metal scrubber.
+We once had a (software) client who polished his brand new car with a metal scrubber.
 It had to be repainted (he was extremely capable otherwise, everyone has their lapses).

 ### Intellectual gaps